talshva/HAUV-Final-Engineering-Project/README.md

 10. **Stabilizing the HAUV**: The next goal was to stabilize the HAUV without any unwanted rotation.
 I attempted to calculate counterforces based on MPU6050 gyro and acceleration data but encountered noise issues.
 I then switched to using the BNO055 for its fused data capabilities.
     Using the mpu6050:

    ![video](https://github.com/talshva/HAUV-Final-Engineering-Project/assets/82408347/82a6e954-5ed4-43ee-b376-077be81b91f1)

    Overall test with the bno055:

    ![video](https://github.com/talshva/HAUV-Final-Engineering-Project/assets/82408347/b1dcd281-737d-478e-b8a2-e48cd91a614e)

 12. **Integrating the Pathfinder OEM DVL**: To address x, y, and z velocities, I integrated the Pathfinder OEM DVL by Teledyne.
 After wiring the DVL for power and communication, I configured, calibrated, and received its data over the Ethernet protocol.
 Initial tests showed promising accuracy in mm resolution for x and y coordinates.

    ![image](https://github.com/talshva/HAUV-Final-Engineering-Project/assets/82408347/b4049c02-31d9-4bf4-a882-99dd7b1478cd)

+   DVL Depth Test using a bucket:

    ![video](https://github.com/talshva/HAUV-Final-Engineering-Project/assets/82408347/59ab2e93-2b21-4b62-8523-20c145469a1e)

+   DVL Real-time Location Test:

    ![video](https://github.com/talshva/HAUV-Final-Engineering-Project/assets/82408347/039a02d6-3f1c-48c4-8025-09734b80c4e4)

+   Test Results:

    ![image](https://github.com/talshva/HAUV-Final-Engineering-Project/assets/82408347/70ba83be-acbd-4e48-92b7-cc2e006fbb0e)

-13. **Final Overall Test**: The final overall test involved checking the self-control mode, switching to autonomous mode, and verifying the BNO055 compensation for yaw, pitch, and roll, and the DVL compensation for x, y, and z movements.
+14. **Final Overall Test**: The final overall test involved checking the self-control mode, switching to autonomous mode, and verifying the BNO055 compensation for yaw, pitch, and roll, and the DVL compensation for x, y, and z movements.

    ![video](https://github.com/talshva/HAUV-Final-Engineering-Project/assets/82408347/ec95252b-0728-4c9e-8f26-35af209ef355)